foxwellm/foxwell-list-maker-privacy-policy/README.md

 # Privacy Policy

 ## Data
 Unlike other apps/companies I will not take your data without your permission.
 I will not sell your data or profit in anyway from your data.
 I will not include adverts.
-Your data is encrypted on your device and belongs to you.
+Your data and your device and belongs to you.
 All personal data is stored locally on your device and is protected from access by other applications.

 All voluntary communications with me through emails will be stored but never shared.
 These communications will be used to help diagnose customer issues and improve the application.